Grumman X-29: Operational history

 The first X-29 took its maiden flight on 14 December 1984 from Edwards AFB piloted by Grumman's Chief Test Pilot Chuck Sewell.
-The X-29 was the third forward-swept wing jet-powered aircraft design to fly; the other two were the German Junkers Ju 287 (1944) and the HFB-320 Hansa Jet (1964).
+The X-29 was the fourth forward-swept wing jet-powered aircraft design to fly; the other three were the German Junkers Ju 287 (1944), the Soviet OKB-1 EF 131 (1947) and the West-German HFB-320 Hansa Jet (1964).
 On 13 December 1985, an X-29 became the first forward-swept wing aircraft to fly at supersonic speed in level flight.

 The X-29 began a NASA test program four months after its first flight.
 The X-29 proved reliable, and by August 1986 was flying research missions of over three hours involving multiple flights.
 The first X-29 was not equipped with a spin recovery parachute, as flight tests were planned to avoid maneuvers that could result in departure from controlled flight, such as a spin.
 The second X-29 was given such a parachute and was involved in high angle-of-attack testing.
 X-29 number two was maneuverable up to an angle of attack of about 25 degrees with a maximum angle of 67° reached in a momentary pitch-up maneuver.

 The two X-29 aircraft flew a total of 242 times from 1984 to 1991.
 The NASA Dryden Flight Research Center reported that the X-29 demonstrated a number of new technologies and techniques, and new uses of existing technologies, including the use of "aeroelastic tailoring to control structural divergence", aircraft control and handling during extreme instability, three-surface longitudinal control, a "double-hinged trailing-edge flaperon at supersonic speeds", effective high angle of attack control, vortex control, and demonstration of military utility.